CONABIO/antares3/docs/install.rst

     efs_dns=<DNS name of EFS>
     ##Name of the queue that will be used by dask-scheduler and dask-workers
     queue_name=dask-queue.q
-    ##Change number of slots to use for every instance, in this example the instances has 2 slots each of them
+    ##Change number of slots to use for every instance, in this example the instances have 2 slots each of them
     slots=2
     region=$region
     type_value=$type_value